rowagames/ROWA-Token/Readme.md

 ## Token Distribution & Vesting

-Refer to the token distribution and vesting details provided in the original question.
+Refer to the token distribution and vesting details provided below.

 ## Smart Contract